Fall 2025 Wedding Trends: 4 Ways Modern Couples Are Designing With Purpose

 The most moving ceremonies and receptions weave personal elements throughout.
 A grandmother’s brooch pinned to the bride’s bouquet or a family recipe on the menu are both examples of how you and your spouse can add personalized elements to your celebration.
 Favours are getting meaningful treatment too.
 Donations to causes that matter or gifts that genuinely reflect the couple’s story.

-The key is authenticity.
-These touches work because they’re genuine, inviting guests into the couple’s world rather than presenting a curated version of it.
+The set because they’re e touches worgenuine, inviting guests into the couple’s world rather than presenting a curated version of it.

 The Return of Ritual and Ceremony: